awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-resharding-online.md

     &X-Amz-Credential=<credential>
 ```

-For more information, see [ModifyReplicationGroupShardConfiguration](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/AmazonElastiCache/latest/APIReference/API_ModifyReplicationGroupShardConfiguration.html) in the ElastiCache API Reference\.

 ## Online Shard Rebalancing<a name="redis-cluster-resharding-online-rebalance"></a>

 You can rebalance shards in your Redis \(cluster mode enabled\) cluster using the AWS Management Console, AWS CLI, or ElastiCache API\.